Eugene-Mark/bigdata-file-viewer/README.md

 A cross-platform (Windows, MAC, Linux) desktop application to view common bigata binary format like Parquet, ORC, etc.

 ## Feature List
- - Open and view Parquet and ORC
+ - Open and view Parquet and ORC at local directory
  - Convert binary format data to text format data like CSV
  - Support complex data type like array, map, struct, etc
  - Suport multiple platforms like Windows, MAC and Linux